We are preparing to sing in sacrament meeting Easter Sunday. We will be learning the primary song Hosanna

-this week using the handbells.
+this week in singing time using handbells.
 You can find more information on where I purchased my handbells and how I use them HERE

-Download and print my chart using the access button below.
+Download and print my chart at my Resource Library.
+Instructions for accessing it is at the bottom of this post.
 I printed mine on white card stock.
 Note that this is NOT the melody!

 The bells will occupy most of the time.
 I will do a quick (like 5 minutes) to learn the song using information from A Children’s Songbook Companion before I pull out the bells: